-Lower rate This can be paid to a child from the age of five years. mobility It is for children who can walk but who need extra component guidance or supervision on unfamiliar routes outdoors.
-This can be paid to a child from the age of three years.
-It is for children who are unable or virtually unable to Higher rate walk, or where the exertion required to walk would mobility constitute a danger to their life or would be likely to lead component to a serious deterioration in their health.
+Lower rate mobility component This can be paid to a child from the age of five years.
+It is for children who can walk but who need extra guidance or supervision on unfamiliar routes outdoors.
+Higher rate mobility component This can be paid to a child from the age of three years.
+It is for children who are unable or virtually unable to walk, or where the exertion required to walk would constitute a danger to their life or would be likely to lead to a serious deterioration in their health.
 Children can also qualify if they have a severe visual impairment, are both deaf and blind, or are severely mentally impaired.